-Wakely's summit is wooded; however, there is a fire tower with unobstructed 360-degree views.
-The 70-foot tower is one of the highest in New York state, and it affords an excellent view of the West Canada Lakes Wilderness to the south and great views of the High Peaks to the north on clear days.
+Wakely Mountain’s 70-foot tower is one of the highest in New York state, and the tower stairs afford an excellent view of the West Canada Lakes Wilderness to the south and great views of the High Peaks to the north on clear days.

 From the intersection of Route 28 and Route 30 in Indian Lake, follow Route 28/30 toward Blue Mountain Lake.
 Continue for just over 2.25 miles to Cedar River Road on the left.
 Continue on Cedar River Road for about 12 miles to the trailhead on the right.

-Distance: It's about 3 miles to the summit.
+- Distance: 3 miles

 - Elevation gain: 1,635 feet

 The trail to Wakely’s summit has two distinct sections.
 The first 2-miles involve hiking on an old dirt road.
 Markers may be infrequent but the path is not hard to follow.
 Briefly, you will see the summit at 0.3-miles.
 The trail crosses streams and parallels the water for 1.9-miles.
 Don’t worry; none of the crossings are challenging.
 There is even a bridge over one of the streams at 1.1-miles.